ModellingDairyNZ/Waituna_study_software/README.md

 # Waituna_study_software
 Data and software used by the DairyNZ and Deltares team for the Waituna catchment-lagoon optimisation study.
+It is not expected that the reader will be able to replicate the results presented in the paper.
+Not all the input files are shared on this repo.
+Some of the input is confidential because it can be linked back to individual farms.
+The main value is probably in the GAMS code and the other bits of code showing the work flow.

 In this repo the reader will find the following files:

 Example of an input file: